-Every engagement season brings an entirely new batch of engagement ring styles, and 2021 is no different.
+Every proposal season brings an entirely new batch of engagement ring styles, and this year is no different.
 (FYI: According to our company data, nearly 40% of proposals happen between November and February, with December often being the most popular month to get engaged.)
-To get the scoop on 2022 engagement ring trends, we asked wedding jewelry experts to share their predictions for the most popular designs they expect to see in the coming months, and the results are in: colored stones, extra sparkle, and sustainable materials will be top of mind for many couples.
+To get the scoop on 2022 engagement ring trends, we asked wedding jewelry experts to share their predictions for the most popular designs they expect to see in the coming months, and the results are in: uniquely cut stones, extra sparkle, yellow metals, and sustainable materials will be top of mind for many couples.
 So if you’re planning to pop the question (or you suspect that a proposal is imminent and want to brush up on your jewelry knowledge), here’s the rundown on the engagement ring trends that will be everywhere in the upcoming months.

-Two-Stone Engagement Rings
+Yellow Gold Engagement Rings

 Timeless Engagement Rings